pankaj0695/book-management-api/README.md

 ## Overview

 This project is a simple Book Management API built with Express.js.
 It provides endpoints to create, retrieve, update, and delete books.
-Additionally, it includes JWT-based authentication for secure access to the endpoints.
+Additionally, it includes user registration and JWT-based authentication for secure access to the endpoints.

 ## Features

+- User registration with password hashing (bcryptjs)
 - User authentication with JWT
 - CRUD operations for managing books
 - Middleware to verify JWT